ygorelik/ydk-gen/sdk/python/README.rst

 Documentation and Support
 =========================

-**NOTE.** Currently online documentation is available only for YDK-Py release 0.8.3.

 Available resources:

-- Read the `API documentation <http://ydk.cisco.com/py/docs>`_ for details on how to use the API and specific models
+- Read the `API documentation <http://ydk.cisco.com/py/docs>`_ (release 0.8.3) for details on how to use the API and specific models
+- Check `GitHub Pages <https://ygorelik.github.io/ydk-gen>`_ for the latest YDK release documentation
-- Samples can be found under the `samples directory <https://github.com/CiscoDevNet/ydk-py/tree/master/core/samples>`_
+- Find some app samples in the `samples directory <https://github.com/CiscoDevNet/ydk-py/tree/master/core/samples>`_
-- Hundreds of additional samples can be found in the `YDK-PY samples repository <https://github.com/CiscoDevNet/ydk-py-samples>`_
+- Find hundreds of additional samples in the `YDK-PY samples repository <https://github.com/CiscoDevNet/ydk-py-samples>`_
-- Join the `YDK community <https://communities.cisco.com/community/developer/ydk>`_ to connect with other users and with the makers of YDK
+- Join the `YDK community <https://communities.cisco.com/community/developer/ydk>`_ to connect with YDK users and developers
-- Additional YDK information can be found at `ydk.io <http://ydk.io>`_

 Release Notes
 =============

-The current YDK release version is 0.8.5.
+The current YDK release version for Python is 0.8.5.post2.
 The `ydk-py` GitHub repository is not maintained for this release.